codedsolar/slack-action/README.md

     # Example: '#1f242b'
     color: ''

-    # Custom fields in multiline format.
+    # Fields in the multiline format.
     # Each field must match: "<your name>: <your value>".
     # Supported keywords:
     #